mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

 Remove one or more permissions from an existing role.
-Available in Mattermost Professional and Mattermost Enterprise.
+Available in Mattermost Enterprise Edition E10 and E20.

 **Format**